dreddsa5dies/automateGo/projects/15_02_stopWacth/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 15 "Обработка значений даты и времени, планировщик заданий и запуск программ"
+### Chapter 15 "Handling dates and times, the task scheduler, and running programs"
-Учебный проект на странице 427
+Study project on page 427
-stopwatch - простая программа-хронометр
+stopwatch - simple timer program